adamdjbrett/doctrineofdiscovery.org/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/m/adamdjbrett/doctrineofdiscovery.org)
 ![GitHub last commit](https://img.shields.io/github/last-commit/adamdjbrett/doctrineofdiscovery.org)

+## Land Acknowledgment
+We begin by acknowledging with respect the Onondaga Nation, Central Fire of the Haudenosaunee Confederacy, on whose ancestral lands we now inhabit.
+Wherever you are located be aware of the Indigenous Peoples on whose lands you reside.
+We are mindful that the technology that makes this conference possible comes from the mineral extraction by multinational corporations, which decimate and displace Indigenous people and their land all over the world.
+May the information you glean from this website motivate you to uphold Indigenous values, protect Mother Earth, Honor Indian Treaties and hold your government and various institutions accountable who stand in the way.

+## Preface
-I have become frustrated with how slow and limited in accessibility WordPress is so I decided to start moving sites I administer over to [Jekyll](http://jekyllrb.com) because as static site generator it is faster, more reliable and I have more control over making it accessible..
+I have become frustrated with how slow and limited in accessibility WordPress is so I decided to start moving sites I administer over to [Jekyll](http://jekyllrb.com) because as static site generator it is faster, more reliable and I have more control over making it accessible.

 ## Getting Started
 [![LICENSE](https://img.shields.io/badge/license-MIT-lightgrey.svg)](https://github.com/mmistakes/jekyll-theme-basically-basic/blob/master/LICENSE)